HL7-DaVinci/dtr/readme.md

 3. Run `npm install`
 4. Run `npm start`

 The service will run on port 3005.
 This can be changed in `package.json` and `webpack.dev.config.js`.
+Note that the project uses `https` by default.
+This can also be changed in `webpack.dev.config.js` by changing the `https` boolean.
+There is currently no redirection between `https` and `http`, so using the wrong scheme in the url will result in an empty response.

 ## Using the App